canonical/irc-bridge-operator/docs/how-to/contribute.md

 - Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
 This also avoids merge commits and creates a linear Git commit history.
-- Please generate src documentation for every commit.
+- Please generate source documentation for every commit.
 See the section below for more details.

 ## Developing